ARM-software/arm-trusted-firmware/docs/psci-lib-integration-guide.rst

 This function will be called by the PSCI library on encountering a critical failure that cannot be recovered from.
 This function **must not** return.

-**Function : tf\_printf()**

-This is printf-compatible function, but unlike printf, it does not return any value.
-The TF-A source tree provides an implementation which is optimized for stack usage and supports only a subset of format specifiers.
-The details of the format specifiers supported can be found in the ``tf_printf.c`` file in the TF-A source tree.

 CPU Context management API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~